flaviocopes/grav-plugin-api/README.md

 In this current form the Grav API uses Basic Authentication, with the username and password currently set in Grav.
 It's just a first implementation, willing to change that at least with digest authentication.

-At the moment all users can access the API.
-Still TODO work on permissions.
+Users with `admin.super` or `admin.api` permissions can access the whole API.

+## Usage or Basic Authentication on the client-side

 On the client side, add the authorization header of the request as follows: